kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 It's time for some theory! `UIStackView` has a property named `arrangedSubviews`, and it also has a `subviews` property since it's a subclass of `UIView`, which begs the question about how these two properties differ.

-In summary, `arrangedSubviews` is the important property here, and is always a subset of the `subviews` but in a majority of cases, both with contain the same views.
-So it's possible for a stack view to have a subview, that might not be in `arrangedSubviews`, but it's not possible to have a view that's in `arrangedSubviews` but isn't in `subviews`.
+`arrangedSubviews` contains the subviews that the stack view is laying out as part of its stack.
+The order in the array represents the ordering within the stack, whereas the ordering in the `subviews` array represents the front-to-back placement of the subviews. `arrangedSubviews` is always a subset of the `subviews` array (you can't be an arranged subview if you're not even a subview!).
 Anytime a view is added to `arrangedSubviews` it automatically gets added to `subviews` but not vice versa.

-Recall how, when you moved the **What to See** stack view above the **Weather** stack view, it rearranged its views in the actual view of the storyboard scene.
-However repositioning a subview in a normal view only changes the position of the subview in the subviews array.
-It does not change its frame in the view.

 The outline view in a storyboard for a stack view actually represents its `arrangedSubviews`.
 So it's not possible to add a view only to the stack view's `subviews` using the storyboard, that would have to be done in code.

-So the question arises, when would you want to add a subview to a stack view, but not to its `arrangedSubviews`?
+When would you want to add a subview to a stack view, but not to its `arrangedSubviews`?
 One possible case could be to add a background view.

 Views can programmatically be added to the stack view (i.e. to `arrangedSubviews`) by using `addArrangedSubview(_:)` or `insertArrangedSubview(_:atIndex:)`.

 To remove an arranged subview, you can use `removeArrangedSubview(_:)`, however, using this method does not remove the view from the `subviews` array so it doesn't actually get removed from the view hierarchy until you call the view's `removeFromSuperview()` method.

-But if you recall, there can't be a view in the `subviews` array that is not in the `arrangedSubviews` array.
-So you can take the shortcut of just calling `removeFromSuperview()` since this will also remove it from `arrangedSubviews`.
+You can take the shortcut of just calling `removeFromSuperview()` since this will also remove it from `arrangedSubviews`.

+To _temporarily_ remove an arranged subview, you can set its `hidden` property to `true`.
+The stack view will detect this and automatically resize and move the other subviews.
+This is what's happening already when you tap the Hide / Show button for the weather section.

 ### Size Class based Configuration

 There is one final task that remains from the initial list.
-In landscape mode, the buttons are bit too close to the bottom of the view.
-To fix this, you'll use size classes to set the spacing of the top-level stack view to **10** instead of **20** when the vertical size class is compact.
+In landscape mode, vertical space is at a premium so you want to bring the components of the stack closer together.
+To do this, you'll use size classes to set the spacing of the top-level stack view to **10** instead of **20** when the vertical size class is compact.

 Select the top-level stack view and click on the little **+** button next to **Spacing**: